jeremyBanks/ez/crates/ez/docs/introducing_doop.md

 I would like to introduce my new crate, [`doop`](https://crates.io/crates/doop).
 Doop—pronounced like "dupe" and spelled like "loop"—is a new procedural macro for local code duplication using a loop-style syntax.
-Doop improves on existing options by providing a more simple and familiar syntax, while retaining enough flexibility to cover most uses.
+Doop improves on existing options by providing a simple and familiar syntax while retaining enough flexibility to cover most uses.

 Doop can be used as the [`doop!{ … }`][self] function-style macro or, in cases where you're duplicating one [item](https://doc.rust-lang.org/reference/items.html), as the